 The rise of e commerce has pushed many businesses to recognize a move towards cashless societies.
 In fact, by 2021, 79% of smartphone users in China are expected to use digital payment systems.
 Already today, 577 million Chinese consumers use AliPay and WeChat Pay.

 These mobile payments systems use QR code technology to link to a consumer’s WeChat Pay or AliPay wallet.
-Already today, Chinese tourists use this technology while traveling.
+Already today, Chinese customers use this technology while traveling.
 This way, they don’t have to carry large amounts of foreign currency with them.

 For example, the Dubai Mall allows Chinese visitors to use AliPay for their purchases.
 Moreover, some airports like the Munich Airport accept AliPay and WeChat Pay to pay for tickets.
 Both of these payment systems support tax refunds in about 80 airports worldwide.
 Today, travelers can pay with AliPay and WeChat Pay in 40 countries around the world.